alexfc96/hacktivities/readme.md

 User profile: - see my profile - upload my profile picture - update my profile info - list of events created by the user(en caso de que sea partner) - list events the user is attending
 Valorar: see other users profile(en principio no)

-Checkout: Simulate the procces of suscribe to the excursion.
+Checkout: Simulate the procces of suscribe to the hacktivity.

-​
+Homepage: - Show the best rates cities and the excursion ​
 Geo Location: - add geolocation to events when creating - show event in a map in event detail page - show all events in a map in the event list page
 ​
-Homepage: - Show the best rates cities and the excursion ​
 ## ROUTES:
 ​